czmud/webFundamentals/README.md

-# Hello World

-This is a readme for our first project
+This contains assignments for the WebFundamentals portion of the Coding Dojo full stack curriculum.